elfakiri2023/sketch2life/README.md

 # Sketch 2 Live

-Turn your hand-drawn sketches into stunning, realistic images in just moments
+Turn your hand-drawn sketches into stunning, realistic images in just moments using AI

 ## Technologies used: